My SD Card does not work or cannot be read

 A potential fix for this is to format the SD card in the device you are using to make the card readable again, but keep in mind that it erases all the contents.
 Formatting should be done as a last attempt at getting the card to work.

 If the above solutions do not work for you, it may be necessary to purchase a new SD card as a replacement.
-Like any other storage media, SD cards fail over time, depending on how much use it gets and where it is used.
+Like any storage media, SD cards fail over time, depending on how much use it gets and where it is used.
 Extensive use or harsher environments (extreme temperatures or humid climate) can result in SD card failure.